andysalerno/andys.page/content/posts/rust_the_hard_stuff.md

 - There is an input, which is a reference to a `Vec`.
 Like all things, the `&Vec` has a lifetime.
 We label it `'a`.
 - There is an output, which is a reference to a `Bar`.
 That reference is only valid during `'a`.

-Rust will allow you to write that function without including any of the lifetime syntax.
+As you know, Rust will allow you to write that function without including any of the lifetime syntax.
 Why?
 Because of the analysis we did earlier.
 We *know* the only possible way the `&Bar` is valid is if it somehow comes from data owned by the vector of `Foo`s.
 The compiler also knows this.
 This is an **unambiguous** case, so no lifetime syntax is needed.

 Notice the above code mentions the lifetime `'a` three times.
 It can be confusing for new Rust developers to understand why, and what each instance means.
 I describe them as such: